Last Updated on September 29, 2023 by Carla Jonas

 Color: Apatite comes in a range of shades, including its colorless variety.
 Typical colors include: pink, green, blue, white, brown, gray and purple.

 Characteristics and Uses: Apatite is rarely used in jewelry, due to the fact that it is soft, brittle and sensitive.
 Pink Apatite is mostly a collector’s stone, as are most other colors.
-The exception is the neon blue-green Apatite found in Madagascar, which is widely used in the creation of necklaces, earrings and bracelets.
+The exception is the neon blue-green Apatite found in Madagascar, which is widely used in the creation of many types of necklaces, different types of earrings and various types of bracelets.

 Benefits: Apatite is a gemstone associated with personal growth.
 Believed to clear away confusion and negativity and to stimulate the desire for truth, the gemstone is considered a strong spiritual stone with deep cleansing properties.
 The blue variety of Apatite is considered especially potent and even believed to facilitate the absorption of calcium and healing bones.